vaseesav/insta-mon/README.md

 To run the script, you will have to parse the target username as an arguement.
 - "python3 main.py -t username" or "python3 main.py --target username"

+You can use an Instagram account to log into:
+- "python3 main.py [...] -l username:password" or "python3 main.py [...] --login username:password"

 ## Authors

 - [@vase](https://github.com/vaseesav)